dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 #### 2.3 Learning to learn

+Learning-to-learn is closely related to the machine learning notions of “transfer learning”, “multi-task learning” or “representation learning.”
+These terms refer to ways that learning a new task (or a new concept) can be accelerated through previous or parallel learning of other related tasks (or other related concepts).

 A champion Jeopardy program cannot hold a conversation, and an expert helicopter controller for aerobatics cannot navigate in new, simple situations such as locating, navigating to, and hovering over a fire to put it out.
 In contrast, a human can act and adapt intelligently to a wide variety of new, unseen situations.
 How can we enable our artificial agents to acquire such versatility?
 In meta learning (learning-to-learn), aim is to build versatile agents that can continually learn a wide variety of tasks throughout their lifetimes.

 > If deep neural networks could adopt compositional, hierarchical, and causal representations, we expect they might benefit more from learning-to-learn.